 Gene Barnett was elected to the City Council on June 3, 2008.
-Prior to his election, he was appointed to the City Council on June 26, 2007 to fill the seat vacated by Councilwoman Pat Mc Intyre upon her retirement on June 2, 2007.
-He currently serves as chair of the Employee Relations and Public Safety Committee.
-He is a member of the Citizen Development and Enrichment Committee, the Strategic Plan Committee, the Armed Forces Day Committee, the Ad Hoc Centennial Committee, and the 2010 Ad Hoc State Legislative Advocacy Committee.
-Additionally, he serves as the liaison for the Sister City Association and the alternate voting delegate for the South Bay Economic Development Partnership (SBEDP).
+Prior to his election, he was appointed to the City Council on June 26, 2007 to fill the seat vacated by Councilwoman Pat McIntyre upon her retirement on June 2, 2007.
+He currently serves as chair of the Finance and Governmental Operations Committee and is a member of the Citizen Development and Enrichment Committee, Strategic Plan Committee, Federal Legislative Advocacy Special Standing Committee.
+He is the Alternate Voting Delegate for the Southern California Association of Governments (SCAG), and the Council Liaison for the Sister City Association.

-A Torrance resident since 1954, Gene graduated from North Torrance High School, attended El Camino College and then California State University, Long Beach where he earned a Bachelor's and Master's degree in Recreation/Public Administration.
+A Torrance resident since 1954, Gene graduated from North Torrance High School, attended El Camino College and then California State University, Long Beach where he earned a bachelor's and master's degree in recreation/public administration.

 He is married to former Torrance City Treasurer, Linda M. Barnett, and they have three daughters and six granddaughters.